Page Last Updated May 2, 2026

 Gynoecium of the Araliaceae

 The gynoecium is 2–5(1–100) carpelled, and the pistil is 2–5(1–100) celled.
 The gynoecium is synovarious to syncarpous with the styles almost always forming a solid or sometimes hollow stylopodium.
 Or rarely, the gynoecium can appear monomerous in some Polyscias.
 It may be partly or fully inferior, or rarely superior (sometimes in Tetraplasandra).
-The carpel, when monomeric (rarely), is one-ovuled with a second abortive ovule.
-The ovary is 1–100-locular.
-Locules have no false septa.
+The ovary is 1–100 locular, and locules have no false septa.
 The epigynous disk is present with a nectariferous disk between the stylopodium and stamens.
 The number of styles varies widely from 1–100.
 When there are two or more, then they are free or partially joined and apical.
-Stigmas are usually present as a frequently double-stigmatic crest capping the stylopodium and are wet or dry type, papillate, and Group II and III types.
+Stigmas are usually present as a double-stigmatic crest capping the stylopodium and are wet or dry type, papillate, and of Group II and III types.
 Placentation, when bi/plurilocular (almost always), is axile to apical.
 When unilocular (rarely) parietal to apical.
-Ovules in the single cavity 1–2 (if two, the second is typically abortive) per locule, pendulous, epitropous, with ventral raphe, anatropous, unitegmic, and usually crassinucellate or otherwise tenuinucellate.
+Ovules in the single cavity (1–2, if two, the second is typically abortive) per locule, pendulous, epitropous, with ventral raphe, anatropous, unitegmic, and usually crassinucellate or otherwise tenuinucellate.

 Fruit of the Araliaceae